Nate & Margaret: Plot

 Nate, a 19-year-old film student, and Margaret, a 52-year-old waitress and aspiring stand-up comic, are neighbors who enjoy a cross-generational friendship.
 Nate, who shows no interest in girls, is coaxed by his classmate Darla, to go on a date with her friend James.
 They all attend a party at Nate's place.

 Nate tells Margaret about his date, who in turn invites him to bring him for dinner.
 Once there, James spends his time during the meal texting, is dismissive of Margaret and of Nate's feelings for her, and then quickly decides to leave.
 They attempt to sneak out without first telling Margaret.
 Nate is then taken to a local nightclub, where he is uncomfortable, wants to leave, and becomes extremely upset once he realizes that he was taken there for selfish reasons by James, whose only interest was to remain there until he could be seen with Nate by an ex-boyfriend.

 Nate returns home to find that his apartment had been burglarized.
 Margaret tells Nate she went in to return his keys and while there had decided to clean the place, but may have forgotten to lock the door on her way out.
 Nate, who lost all his possessions, is enraged and lashes out at Margaret.
 The two then go their separate ways.
 Nate moves away and Margaret goes on a road trip to perform her comedy act.
 With the passage of time, and feelings of longing and of sorrow, Nate and Margaret find each other again, apologize to one another, and resume their friendship.

 Cast

 Production

 Nate & Margaret was filmed in Chicago, Illinois in the United States.

 Release

-Nate & Margaret was release in the United States on June 12, 2012 by Breaking Glass Pictures to American audiences, first premiering in San Diego at the FilmOut Festival, then in Chicago, and New York City, and in 2013 to a German audience at the Queergestreift Filmfestival in Konstanz, Germany.
+Nate & Margaret was released in the United States on June 12, 2012 by Breaking Glass Pictures to American audiences, first premiering in San Diego at the FilmOut Festival, then in Chicago, and New York City, and in 2013 to a German audience at the Queergestreift Filmfestival in Konstanz, Germany.
 It was later released on DVD, and on the streaming platforms Netflix, Amazon Prime, and Tubi.